Project

 Actions #6

-Updated by ThinckFinck over 2 years ago
+Updated by ThinckFinck almost 3 years ago

 I just bought 4 Wii remotes & a sensor bar as a Christmas gift for the family - only to discover that the remotes don’t work with our M1 MacBook Pro 😩🤬